davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 }
 ```

+If all four of these steps run in order, there is no 'missing entry' bug.
+There can't be: `poll()` only thinks an entry is available in step 3 if step 2 has completed.
+If all the steps run in order, that implies the entry is written (1) before being read (4).
+So any time an entry is available, the entry's read comes after the write.

-Do we know the order really is always 1-2-3-4 now?
-We'll establish this using pairwise relationships:
+The question is, do we really know the order always stays 1-2-3-4 now?
+Let's try checking each pairwise relationship between two neighboring steps:

 **The entry is written (1) before the tail is updated (2)**: This order is guaranteed by the fence that appears between these two steps.
 The fence works because both steps are in the same thread.